Career Pivot Reflection

-About 3 years before I submitted my resignation, I started doing a lot of soul searching.
+About 3 years before I started working on writing my resignation but more than anything… I started doing a lot of soul searching.
 I studied personality profiles, read books on purpose, & listing to career pivot podcasts. & more than anything I talked with my wife about what it would look like to change careers. & of course when you make a change from the ministry to something else people ask “what went wrong?”
 But I didn’t think about it that way.
 I thought how can I grow & thrive in new ways.

-As I explored, I realized that I have always loved building&creating & loved serving others.
-I did that in the church & I wanted to keep those passions engaged.
+As I explored, I realized that I have always loved building & creating and loved serving others.
+I did that in the church and I wanted to keep those passions engaged.
 There were 3 questions I grappled with:“What am I good at?,” “What do people say I am good at?” &“What are the fears that keep you from doing it?”

 There are so many fears but the opposite of fear is courage.
 It took courage to step back & step into a new way of engaging the world around me.
 Guiding my clients through complex& stressful transactions is meaningful very refreshing.